yusufkhan08070817/SearchAndChips/README.md

 ###
 ### Welcome to the Search and Chips Library, a Kotlin-based Android library designed to simplify the process of searching for items and creating chips for selection.
 # `Overview`
-##
-## The Search and Chips Library provides a custom view called `com.example.searchandchips.library.search.Search_and_Chips. `This view integrates seamlessly into your Android applications, offering users a convenient way to search for items and select them through the creation of chips.
+* The Search and Chips Library provides a custom view called `<com.example.searchandchips.library.search.Search_and_Chips />.`
+*  This view integrates seamlessly into your Android applications,
+*   offering users a convenient way to search for items and select them through the creation of chips.
-# Key Features
+##  Key Features
 * Search Functionality: Users can easily search for items within a designated list.
 * Chip Creation: Upon selecting an item from the search results, a chip is dynamically created below the search bar, visually indicating the selected item.
 * Multiple Selections: Users can select multiple items, resulting in the creation of multiple chips for each selection.
 * Chips ArrayList: The library offers access to the selected items through an ArrayList of chips, enabling developers to utilize the selected items as needed.
-# How to
+## How to

 To integrate the Search and Chips Library into your project using JitPack, follow these steps:

-# Step 1: Add the JitPack repository to your build file
+## Step 1: Add the JitPack repository to your build file
 Gradle:
 ```
 allprojects {